 Please note: As an Amazon Associate I earn from qualifying purchases.
 I also work with other affiliate partners and may be compensated from the links below.
 Details here.

 The underdog of gaming PCs has to be the humble power supply unit (PSU).
-You computer’s power supply can’t produce the blistering speeds of the latest Ryzen processor or blow your mind with life like ray tracing like the latest RTX series GPU.
+Your computer’s power supply can’t produce the blistering speeds of the latest Ryzen processor or blow your mind with life-like ray tracing like the latest RTX series GPU.
 All a PSU can do is power these things.
 A great PSU will never be noticed.
 It just efficiently and quietly powers all of your components, RGB lighting, and peripherals.

 However, a bad PSU can fry your motherboard or other costly components.
-Many gamers are tempted to skimp on quality on a PSU to cut costs, but we would argue that a reliable and efficient power supply is one of the most important components of a PC.
+Many gamers are tempted to skimp on the quality of a PSU to cut costs, but we would argue that a reliable and efficient power supply is one of the most important components of a PC.

 With that being said, our top 5 PSU brands deliver consistent quality no matter your budget.

 What to Look for in a PSU

 Purchasing the right PSU for your PC can be rather confusing.
 There are scores of brands and models with varying wattages, fan types, and efficiencies.
 Each brand and model has its devotees, so making heads and tails of reviews can seem overwhelming.